 Micro-Training Farm Program

 The Redwood Road Micro-Training Farm provides refugee farmers with the opportunity to grow and market a variety of crops.
 Through the direct selling of produce to consumers, the farmers are able to achieve greater economic independence by earning supplemental income for their families.
 The Redwood Road Micro-Training Farm provides large plots of land for farmers to cultivate, building their capacity to earn more income.
-Training and technical assistance is given to 20 farmers from countries as diverse as Sudan, Burma, Bhutan, Chad, DR Congo and Burundi.
+Training and technical assistance is given to over 20 farmers from countries as diverse as Sudan, Burma, Bhutan, Chad, DR Congo and Burundi.